List of Marvel Cinematic Universe films: Untitled Shang-Chi and the Legend of the Ten Rings sequel

 In December 2021, a sequel to Shang-Chi and the Legend of the Ten Rings (2021) was announced to be in development, with Destin Daniel Cretton returning to write and direct.
 Simu Liu was expected to return as Shang-Chi by the following month.
-In September 2024, Cretton was chosen to direct Spider-Man: Brand New Day (2026), which was a higher priority for Marvel Studios than the Shang-Chi sequel.
+In September 2024, Cretton was chosen to direct Brand New Day, which was a higher priority for Marvel Studios than the Shang-Chi sequel.
+In June 2026, Cretton said that they were still developing the sequel and attributed its long development to the impacts of the COVID-19 pandemic.
+The following month, Cretton confirmed that Dave Callaham, who was a writer on the first film, was also writing on the sequel.